Thomas-Shephard/ubuntu-ansible-setup/README.md

 2.  **Configure Server Variables:**
     Open `initial_setup/vars/main.yml` and configure the server settings:
-    - `new_user`: The username for your new, non-root user.
+    - `new_user`: The username for your new, non-root administrative user.
     - `new_user_password`: The password for this user.
     - `new_user_ssh_key`: Your public SSH key.
-You can generate one using `ssh-keygen -t rsa -b 4096 -C "your_email@example.com"`.
-After generation, display it with `cat ~/.ssh/id_rsa.pub`.
-This will be used to log in as the new user.
+This will be the **only** way to log in as the new user.
     - `ssh_port`: The port for SSH (defaults to `22`).
     - `webhook_secret`: A secret string for securing the GitHub webhook.
-It is recommended to generate a long, random string for this value (e.g., using `openssl rand -hex 32` or a password manager).
     - `status_port`: The port for the service status webpage (defaults to `5001`).

-3.  **Run the Playbook:**
+3.  **Run the Setup Playbook:**
-    Execute the main playbook to set up the server:
+    Execute the `setup.yml` playbook.
+You will be prompted for the root user's password.
     ```bash
-    ansible-playbook -i inventory playbook.yml --ask-pass --ask-become-pass
+    ansible-playbook -i inventory setup.yml --ask-pass --ask-become-pass
     ```
-    After this playbook completes, you should log in to your server using the new user and SSH key.

-4.  **Update Inventory for Subsequent Runs:**
+    The playbook will pause at the end and provide instructions for the next step.
+Follow them before proceeding.

+### Step 2: Deploying an Application

+After the initial setup is complete, you can deploy one or more applications by running the `deploy.yml` playbook.
+This should be run as the new administrative user created in Step 1.

+1.  **Update Your Inventory:**
-    After the initial setup, root login is disabled, and SSH password authentication is turned off.
-For all subsequent Ansible runs, you must update your `inventory` file to connect as the `new_user` with your SSH key.
+    Modify your `inventory` file to connect as the new administrative user you just created.
+Password authentication will be disabled, so you must use your SSH key.

-    Modify your `inventory` file like this:
     ```ini
     [servers]
-    your_server_ip ansible_user=your_new_user ansible_ssh_private_key_file=/path/to/your/private_key -e "ansible_port=your_ssh_port"
+    your_server_ip ansible_user=your_new_user ansible_ssh_private_key_file=/path/to/your/private_key ansible_port=your_ssh_port
     ```
-    Replace `your_new_user` with the value of `new_user`, `/path/to/your/private_key` with the path to your SSH private key, and `your_ssh_port` with the value of `ssh_port` if you changed it from the default 22.

----

-## 2. Deploying an Application
-This section details how to deploy your web application using Docker Compose and set up automated deployments via GitHub webhooks.

-For each application you deploy, a dedicated, non-login system user will be created based on the repository name.
-This provides strong security and isolation between your applications.

-### Steps

-1.  **Configure Application Variables:**
+2.  **Configure Application Variables:**
     Open `app_deployment/vars/main.yml` and configure your application's settings:
     - `app_repo`: The Git repository URL of your application (e.g., `https://github.com/user/my-cool-app.git`).
-The user `my-cool-app` will be created automatically.
     - `app_domain_name`: The domain name that will point to your application.
-    - `app_ports`: A list of environment variable names that your `docker-compose.yml` expects for port mappings.
-For each name in this list, the playbook will find a free host port and provide it as an environment variable. **`APP_PORT` is mandatory** as it is used by the Nginx reverse proxy.
+    - `app_ports`: A list of environment variable names that your `docker-compose.yml` expects for port mappings. **`APP_PORT` is mandatory** as it is used by the Nginx reverse proxy.

-      Example:
-      ```yaml
-      app_ports:
-        - APP_PORT
-        - PHPMYADMIN_PORT
-      ```

-2.  **Prepare Your `docker-compose.yml`:**
-    Your application's `docker-compose.yml` must be structured to use the environment variables defined in `app_ports`.

-    - **Web Service:** Use the `${APP_PORT}` environment variable for the host port mapping.
-    - **Other Services (for VPN access):** Use their corresponding environment variables (e.g., `${PHPMYADMIN_PORT}`).
-    - **Internal Services:** Services that do not need to be accessed from outside the Docker network should not have a `ports` section.

-    Here is an example `docker-compose.yml` with a web server, a database, and phpMyAdmin:
-    ```yaml
-    version: '3.8'
-    services:
-      web:
-        image: my-web-image
-        restart: always
-        ports:
-          - "${APP_PORT:-80}:80"
-        environment:
-          # The web app connects to the database using the service name 'db'
-          - DATABASE_HOST=db

-      db:
-        image: postgres:13
-        restart: always
-        volumes:
-          - db_data:/var/lib/postgresql/data
-        environment:
-          - POSTGRES_PASSWORD=mysecretpassword

-      phpmyadmin:
-        image: phpmyadmin/phpmyadmin:latest
-        restart: always
-        ports:
-          - "${PHPMYADMIN_PORT:-8080}:80"
-        environment:
-          - PMA_HOST=db
-          - PMA_PORT=5432
-          - PMA_USER=postgres
-          - PMA_PASSWORD=mysecretpassword

-    volumes:
-      db_data:
-    ```
-    *(Note: The `:-8080` part provides a default host port for local development if the environment variable is not set.)*

-3.  **Secret Management with `.env.example`:**
-    If your application repository contains a `.env.example` file, the playbook will automatically detect it.
-For each variable defined in this file, Ansible will prompt you to enter a value during the playbook run.
-These values will then be used to create a `.env` file in your application's directory (`/home/{{ app_user }}/app/.env`), which Docker Compose will automatically pick up.
-This ensures your sensitive application secrets are not hardcoded in your repository or Ansible playbooks.

-    **Important Note for Webhook Deployments:** If new keys are added to your `.env.example` file, a webhook-triggered deployment will **fail**.
-This is because new secrets require interactive input.
-To resolve this, you must manually run the `ansible-playbook` from your control machine, specifically targeting the `app_deployment` role, which will prompt you for the new secret values.
-Once the `.env` file is updated, subsequent webhook deployments will proceed normally.

-4.  **Point A Records:**
+3.  **Point DNS Records:**
-    Before running the playbook, ensure that the A record for `{{ app_domain_name }}` (and `www.{{ app_domain_name }}` if applicable) in your DNS settings points to the IP address of your server.
+    Ensure that the A record for your application's domain in your DNS settings points to the IP address of your server.

-5.  **Run the Playbook Again:**
+4.  **Run the Deployment Playbook:**
-    Execute the main playbook again.
-This time, it will create the application user, clone the repository, and deploy your application.
+    Execute the `deploy.yml` playbook.
     ```bash
-    ansible-playbook -i inventory playbook.yml
+    ansible-playbook -i inventory deploy.yml
     ```
+    If your application's repository contains a `.env.example` file, Ansible will prompt you to enter values for each variable.

-6.  **Set up the GitHub Webhook:**
+5.  **Set up the GitHub Webhook:**
     To enable automatic deployments on `git push`:
     - In your GitHub repository, go to **Settings > Webhooks > Add webhook**.
     - **Payload URL:** `http://<your_server_ip>:5000/webhook`